AkhilMokkapati/15_puzzle-RoadTrip-Knapsack/README.md

   - To further improve we have finalised and generalized the heuristic to sum of number of minimum steps each tile takes to go to its goal position with moves based on variant argument

 ### Part 2: Road trip!

+#### Algorithm to find good driving directions between pairs of cities in USA based on user defined cost functions.

 - The program uses A* search, using desired heuristics, respective to a particular case until the desired goal state(Destination city) is reached.

 - The road-segments.txt is parsed into a dictionary such that each segment has two mappings